Ben Elton

 Benjamin Charles Elton (born 3 May 1959) is a British comedian and writer.
 He has written and produced for television, radio, films, novels, theatre and musicals, and has performed as a stand-up comedian and on screen.
 One of the major figures in the alternative comedy movement of the 1980s, he used a style of left-wing political satire in his early stand-up comedy.

-He co-wrote the TV sitcoms The Young Ones, Blackadder and Mr. Bean, and was the sole writer for other sitcoms such as Filthy, Rich & Catflap, The Thin Blue Line and Upstart Crow.
+Elton co-wrote the sitcoms The Young Ones, Blackadder and Mr. Bean, and was the sole writer for other sitcoms such as Filthy, Rich & Catflap, The Thin Blue Line and Upstart Crow.
 As of 2025, he has published sixteen novels in dystopian, comedy, and crime genres, and an autobiography.
 He wrote the stage musicals The Beautiful Game (2000), We Will Rock You (2002), Tonight's the Night (2003), and Love Never Dies (2010).

 Early life and education

 Benjamin Charles Elton was born at University College Hospital in Fitzrovia, London, the son of Mary (née Foster), an English teacher from Cheshire, and physicist and educational researcher Lewis Elton.
-He is a nephew of the historian Sir Geoffrey Elton and a third cousin of singer Olivia Newton-John.
+He is a nephew of the historian Sir Geoffrey Elton and a third cousin of singer Dame Olivia Newton-John.
 Elton's father is from a German-Jewish family and Elton's mother, who was raised in the Church of England, is of British background.

-Elton grew up in Catford, South London, before moving with his family to Guildford, Surrey in 1968, where he became involved in amateur dramatics groups.
+Elton grew up in Catford, South London, before moving with his family to Guildford in Surrey in 1968, where he became involved in amateur dramatics groups.
 Reflecting on those times at an event in Guildford in 2013, Elton said:

 I started with the Curtain Raisers in Onslow Village.
 Yes, we did Peter Pan in 1969 and mum persuaded me to go along to the audition.
 For me it was literally an Epiphany.
 My road to Damascus was Friar's Gate.
 I had an absolute revelation.
 I loved the theatre and I knew I wanted to be involved in story telling and the public arts.
 From that moment onwards I was completely hooked.

 Raised in a loving non-religious home, he is an atheist.
-Elton studied at Stillness Junior School and Godalming Grammar School in Surrey, before leaving home at age 16 to study theatre at South Warwickshire College in Stratford-upon-Avon, where he took and passed A-levels in English, History and Theatre Studies.
-In 1977 he went to study drama at the University of Manchester, where he met Rik Mayall and Adrian Edmondson, and in 1980 he graduated with upper second-class honours.
+Elton studied at Stillness Junior School and Godalming Grammar School in Surrey, before leaving home at the age of 16 to study theatre at South Warwickshire College in Stratford-upon-Avon, where he took and passed A-levels in English, History and Theatre Studies.
+In 1977, he went to study drama at the Victoria University of Manchester (now part of the University of Manchester), where he met Rik Mayall and Adrian Edmondson, and in 1980 he graduated with upper second-class honours.